-It will take the state of Alabama 6 months to process your corp's articles of incorporation if you mail the form.
+It will take the state of Alabama 6 months to process your corp’s Certificate of Formation if you mail the form.
 This is because you sent your corporate forms to the county where your Alabama registered office is located.
 Most counties take 7-10 days to process the incorporation.
 Our county only takes one day.
 Then the county forwards your incorporation to the Secretary of State who takes several weeks to process the incorporation.

 We really suggest that you pay the $100 expedite fee to get your incorporation processed by the Secretary of State in 10-14 days.

 If you need a federal tax ID number, that can be obtained online immediately with the IRS.